Thapelo-Seema/Thapelo-Seema/README.md

 I am currently working on:
 - Clickinn: A smart accommdation-rentals platform (Java Springboot, Angular and Ionic).
 I'm also looking into creating an AI model to assist with agent productivity on the platform.
-- Geeks4Learning Geek Management System: A digital solution to automate tasks and processes involved in training software professionals.
+- Geeks4Learning Geek Management System: A digital solution to automate tasks and processes involved in training software professionals (C# .NET5).